BionicHusky/cyberapp/docs/development.md

 In addition to the images described above, a metadata file needs to be written, named `meta.json`.
 This file should contain the name of the language that shows up in the UI, as well as the text content for the daemons of the template images.
+Like before, these translations aren't mandatory, but should be provided if possible.
 For example:

 === "**`meta.json`** (English)"
     ```json